MaximilianAlgehed/MaximilianAlgehed.github.io/blogposts/SAT.md

   (y:ys) <- [xs]
   ys
 ```
-Which desugars into:
+Which de-sugars into:
 ```Haskell
 tail :: [Int] -> [Int]
 tail xs = concatMap (\ys -> case ys of { y:ys -> ys; _ -> [] }) [xs]
 ```
-This is to say, if the pattern on the left-hand-side of the binding (`y:ys`) doesn't match
+This is to say, if the pattern on the left-hand-side of the binding (`y:ys <- ...`) doesn't match
 then we default to the empty list `[]` in the function being mapped.
 We can use this trick to simplify our solver a little bit, getting rid of one of the pattern-matches
 in the definition: